- [Markings on the electronics box]

 - V = "Vermittlung" = switch-board operator

-- Gr = "Schlüsselfernschreibmaschine (Geheimschreiber) SFM [ = Schlüsselfernschreibmaschine] T52" = Siemens cypher/crypto teleprinter model T52.
+- Gr = "Schlüsselfernschreibmaschine (Geheimschreiber) SFM [ = Schlüsselfernschreibmaschine] T52" = Siemens teleprinter model T52 with integrated cypher/crypto function.

-- Gh = "Geheimzusatz a/A" = cypher/crypto teleprinter model a/A.
+- Gh = "Geheimzusatz a/A" = cypher/crypto teleprinterattachment (between teleprinter and line) model a/A.

 The prefixes Gr, Gh, and Z were used to indicate the required/requested processing at the receiving teleprinter station.